To have a muscular and toned body at the age of 59, Amazon billionaire Jeff Bezos regularly gets enough sleep, exercises outdoors and eats healthily.

 “He's on a completely different level to me, a 'monster' in the gym,” she said.

-Bezos is one of the Silicon Valley's richest men who is passionate about jiu-jitsu and CrossFit, like Facebook founder Mark Zuckerberg.
+Bezos is one of several Silicon Valley billionaires who is passionate about jiu-jitsu and CrossFit, along with Facebook founder Mark Zuckerberg.

 Tech billionaire Jeff Bezos.
 Photo: Drew Anerger

-In 2017, Bezos admitted that he used to eat unhealthy food, sometimes eating an entire box of Pillsbury cookies in a matter of hours.
+In 2017, Bezos admitted he used to have an unhealthy diet, sometimes eating an entire box of Pillsbury cookies in a few hours.
 He started eating healthier after signing a deal with a food company and being inspired by healthy people.

-Many CEOs, founders, and investors take pride in their habit of working at full capacity without needing to catch up on sleep, including Twitter founder Jack Dorsey, PepsiCo CEO Indra Nooyi, and former President Donald Trump.
-But Bezos says he has a very regular sleep schedule, and he understands that sleep is just as important as exercise in general.
+Many CEOs, founders, or investors pride themselves on their habit of working at full capacity without needing to sleep, including Twitter founder Jack Dorsey, PepsiCo CEO Indra Nooyi, and former President Donald Trump.
+However, Bezos says he has a very regular sleep schedule, and he understands that sleep is as important as exercise in general.

 Studies also show that healthy sleep benefits cognitive function, mood, mental health, cardiovascular health, brain health, and metabolism.